2Yrยท

 ๐–๐š๐ซ๐ฎ๐ฆ ๐ž๐ฌ ๐’๐ข๐ง๐ง ๐ž๐ซ๐ ๐ข๐›๐ญ, "๐…๐ž๐ก๐ฅ๐ครค๐ฎ๐Ÿ๐ž" ๐ฆ๐ข๐ญ ๐•๐ž๐ซ๐ฅ๐ฎ๐ฌ๐ญ ๐ณ๐ฎ ๐ฏ๐ž๐ซ๐ค๐š๐ฎ๐Ÿ๐ž๐ง

-Time and again, I read about users who have admitted to making a bad purchase (great) but only want to part with it as soon as they can do so at a profit (not so great).
+Time and again, I read about users who have made a bad purchase (great) but only want to part with it as soon as they can do so at a profit (not so great).
 In this article, we will look at why this is nonsense and why bad purchases should be sold as soon as possible - regardless of whether they are profitable or not.
 In this article, I'm talking about investment A, which you want to sell, and investment B, which you want to buy.

 ๐–๐ž๐ฅ๐œ๐ก๐ž ๐†๐ซรผ๐ง๐๐ž ๐ ๐ข๐›๐ญ ๐ž๐ฌ รผ๐›๐ž๐ซ๐ก๐š๐ฎ๐ฉ๐ญ, ๐ฎ๐ฆ ๐ž๐ข๐ง๐ž ๐ˆ๐ง๐ฏ๐ž๐ฌ๐ญ๐ข๐ญ๐ข๐จ๐ง ๐ณ๐ฎ ๐ฏ๐ž๐ซ๐ค๐š๐ฎ๐Ÿ๐ž๐ง?